Workshops

 This workshop will offer a survey of emerging problems at the boundary between systems and control engineering, neuroscience and neural medicine.
 The topics will span multiple scales of control: (1) closed loop control of large scale brain activity using neural pharmacology, (2) estimation and control of brain and neuronal dynamics in disease using brain stimulation technology and (3) control of small scale activity in local neuronal circuits and individual neurons using experimental neuroscience methods.
 Emphasis will be placed on both recent theoretical developments – for instance, system identification and controllability in neuronal networks – as well as on real-world clinical constraints in applications such as deep brain stimulation for the treatment of neurological disease, or optical stimulation in experimental neuroscience.

-For more information, see the website.
-The schedule is available as a PDF file.
+The schedule is available as a

 Nonlinear Regression